Hire Big Data Developers

 7. Programming Languages (Python, Java, Scala)

-Proficiency in Python, Java, or Scala is essential for building data processing algorithms, automating workflows, and integrating big data frameworks.
+Proficiency in Python, Java or Scala is required to build data processing algorithms, automate workflows and integrate big data frameworks.

 8. Real-Time Data Processing